 While students are acquiring basic skills, they cannot be expected to demonstrate academic skills they do not yet possess.
 Accordingly, the school makes appropriate accommodations, allowing untimed tests, oral testing, reading of assignments, etc. in order to give a student full access to the academic curriculum and to ensure successful, productive experiences.

 Throughout the academic program, students are encouraged to take greater control of their learning.
 They begin to determine for themselves when they do not understand a concept, to initiate appointments with teachers in order to get help when needed, and to make the best use of the resources available to them.

 A Well-Rounded Program

 In addition to academic classes, students also receive regular instruction in health, physical education, and practical and fine arts.
 An electives program includes a wide array of courses in both the practical and fine arts, including drama, visual arts, woodworking, photography, and much more.
-(For a more complete description of courses and requirements offered, please see Course Descriptions)
+Click here for a complete list of courses offered in 2020-21.

 TNCS’s academic year is 180 days in length.
 Upper school students receive .4 credits per semester for health, physical education, and practical and fine arts classes.
 They receive a full credit for academic courses, which meet for 150 clock hours and require a significant amount of out of class preparation.
 They also receive a full credit for their language fundamentals class.
 The number of credits required at The New Community School meets or exceeds public school requirements.